RestartB/titanium/README.md

 > [!CAUTION]
 > When generating Bot Tokens and API Secrets, do not share them with anybody!

-### Python Modules
-Titanium relies on several Python packages.
-The recommended way to install these packages is with `pipenv`.
-A `Pipfile` and `Pipfile.lock` have been provided, see the instructions below to use it:\
-\
-**Installation**
-1. Run `pip install pipenv --user` to install pipenv
-2. Open a terminal inside Titanium's root directory
-3. Run `pipenv install` to install all required packages
-4. Run `pipenv shell` to start a shell in Titanium's venv
-5. Run `python main.py` to start the bot.

 ### Discord Bot Token
 Titanium requires a Discord Bot Token to function.
 The steps to get one are as follows: